University of Virginia: Integration, coeducation, and student dissent

-2000s
+21st century

 Due to a continual decline in state funding for the university, today only 6 percent of its budget comes from the Commonwealth of Virginia.
 A Charter initiative was signed into law by then-Governor Mark Warner in 2005, negotiated with the university to have greater autonomy over its own affairs in exchange for accepting this decline in financial support.

 The university welcomed Teresa A. Sullivan as its first female president in 2010.
 Just two years later its first woman rector, Helen Dragas, engineered a forced-resignation to remove President Sullivan from office.
 The attempted ouster elicited a faculty Senate vote of no confidence in Rector Dragas, and demands from student government for an explanation.
-In the face of mounting pressure including alumni threats to cease contributions, and a mandate from then-Governor Robert McDonnell to resolve the issue or face removal of the entire Board of Visitors, the Board unanimously reinstated President Sullivan.
-In 2013 and 2014, the Board passed new bylaws that made it harder to remove a president and possible to remove a rector.
+In the face of mounting pressure including alumni threats to cease contributions, and a mandate from then-Governor Robert McDonnell to resolve the issue or face removal of the entire Board of Visitors, the board unanimously reinstated President Sullivan.
+In 2013 and 2014, the board passed new bylaws that made it harder to remove a president and possible to remove a rector.

-In November 2014, the university suspended fraternity and sorority functions pending investigation of an article by Rolling Stone concerning an alleged rape story, later determined to be a "hoax" after the story was confirmed to be false through investigation by The Washington Post.
-The university nonetheless instituted new rules banning "pre-mixed drinks, punches or any other common source of alcohol" such as beer kegs and requiring "sober and lucid" fraternity members to monitor parties.
-In April 2015, Rolling Stone fully retracted the article after the Columbia School of Journalism released a report of what went wrong with the article in a scathing and discrediting report.
-Even before release of the Columbia University report, the Rolling Stone story was named "Error of the Year" by the Poynter Institute.
-The UVA chapter of Phi Kappa Psi settled a defamation suit against Rolling Stone for $1.65 million.
+In November 2014, the university suspended fraternity and sorority functions pending investigation of an article by Rolling Stone concerning an alleged rape story, which was later determined to be a hoax after the story was confirmed to be false through investigation by The Washington Post.
+The university nonetheless instituted new rules banning "pre-mixed drinks, punches or any other common source of alcohol" such as beer kegs and requiring "sober and lucid" fraternity members to monitor all parties.
+In April 2015, Rolling Stone fully retracted the article after the Columbia School of Journalism released a scathing and discrediting report on the "anatomy of a journalistic failure" by its author.
+Even before release of the Columbia University report, the Rolling Stone story was named the "Error of the Year" by the Poynter Institute.
+The UVA chapter of Phi Kappa Psi settled a defamation suit against Rolling Stone and received $1.65 million.